 Pour the paste into the vegetables and cook off for a minute or two.

-Add the chickpeas (water and all), chopped tomatoes, a tin full of water, tomato purée and mix.
+Add the chickpeas (water and all), chopped tomatoes, half a Tin of water, tomato purée and mix.

 Bring to the boil, reduce the heat, replace the lid and simmer until the squash is cooked through.
 Remove the lid and simmer for a few more minutes until the sauce is slightly reduced.
 Serve with couscous, chopped herbs and feta.